baerchen201/LethalShipSort/README.md

 Setting this to 250ms means, that only about 4 items will be sorted per second.
 This makes the sorting process slower, but adds the satisfying visual effect.

-### Random offset

-The `RandomOffset` config entry specifies the maximum distance an item can be moved randomly from its configured position when being placed.
-This spreads items out a bit so stacks don't end up exactly on top of each other, making it obvious there are multiple items instead of a single overlapped stack.

 ## Autosorting